vietvuhoang/Documentation/software-engineering.md

 - Jenkins CI
 - Capistrano

-We will comeback with them in another article.
+We will comeback with them in another part.

+## Build Statergy

+There are 3 principles we must take care when prepare Build Environment:

+- Technical that project uses: .Net, Java, PHP, NodeJS...
+- The Target Environments: How many and What is it: Windows, CentOS, Ubuntu...
+- The time to build: Trigger Build, Nighty Build or On Demand

+### Jenkins CI - The Master

+### Jenkins Slave - The Build Node

+### Using Capistrano for Building